Acanthocalycium leucanthum: Description

 Acanthocalycium leucanthum usually grows singly, but occasionally forms small groups.
 The spherical to short cylindrical, gray-green shoots reach heights of up to 35 cm (rarely up to 80 cm) with diameters of 12 cm.
 There are twelve to 14 blunt ribs that are slightly notched.
 The elongated areoles on them are yellowish white and are 1 to 1.5 cm apart.
 The single thick, brown central spine is curved upwards and 5 to 10 cm long.
 The eight to ten yellowish-brown marginal spines are curved and slightly twisted.
 They are up to 2.5 cm long.

 The long, funnel-shaped, white, occasionally slightly pink flowers appear on the upper parts of the shoots and open at night.
 They are up to 20 cm long.
 The spherical to elongated, fleshy fruits are greenish red to deep red.

 Acanthocalycium leucanthum in The Cactaceae (1919-1923) by Britton et Rose, Vol. III.

 Distribution

-Acanthocalycium leucanthum is widespread in northwest to central Argentina from sea level to altitudes of 1000 meters.
+Acanthocalycium leucanthum is widespread in northwest to central Argentina from sea level to altitudes of 1000 m.